IgnacioGandur/express-passport-local-pg-setup/README.md

 > The `\i` meta-command it's used to run an SQL command from a file.
 > It takes the file path as an argument.

-Now create the tables to store the user's sessions:
+Now create the "session" table to store the users' sessions:
 (Just let `connect-pg-simple` take care of it or go deeper into it's configuration [here](https://www.npmjs.com/package/connect-pg-simple) )

 ```bash